Yaciukdh/RandomPythonCode/distPyth/readme.txt

 but we were given a B, the group disband, and there was some rewriting so the vast majority of it is my code at this point.

-It's meant to be run through multiple terminals on the same network.
+It's meant to be run through multiple terminals on the same network OR with docker images.
+I've done both.

 When the program is executed, it creates .txt files containing the log, schedule, and dictionary.